opendp/PSI/deploy/gce/README.md

 ## Docker images

 The docker images are being pulled from [hub.docker](https://hub.docker.com/r/tworavens).
+  - In general, dockedr images are rebuilt (via [Travis](https://www.travis-ci.com/TwoRavens/PSI), whenever code is checked into the `develop` or `master` branches.
-Note: the version being deployed here is tagged as `master`, as in `tworavens/psi-web:master`, etc.
+  - The docker images deployed on gce are from the master branch and tagged as `master`, as in `tworavens/psi-web:master`, etc.

 - [tworavens/psi-web](https://hub.docker.com/r/tworavens/psi-web/tags/)
   - Contains the main web service which routes calls to rook.
 - [tworavens/psi-r-service](https://hub.docker.com/r/tworavens/psi-r-service/tags/)